 Five questions every private equity investor will ask technology businesses

-Raising money from private equity investors to fund growth is a well-trodden path for technology businesses, and the key to a securing the deal is preparation, says Jack Clipsham and Haodong Zhang.
+Raising money from private equity investors to fund growth is a well-trodden path for technology businesses, and the key to a securing the deal is preparation.
 Here, they share the five key questions every private equity investor will ask a technology business looking for funding.

 But first, before approaching any funder, a technology business needs to ask itself one important question: how much is it looking to raise?
 The answer will determine who might be interested in investing.